 Now the decison was taken to consolidate the Dan-Air fleet into just two types.
 The Boeing 737 and the BAe146.
-The £30 million loan that had been taken out was almost been paid off.
+The £30 million loan that had been taken out had almost been paid off.
 Things should have began to improve on the balance sheets.
 Sadly, new services and new management structures with many new departments and initiatives had proved to be costly.
 Especially when the chairman's company is being paid £30,000 a month!
 The debt had now risen again, this time to £11,250,000, although this included the £8,750,000 arrangement fee that Lloyds had arranged.
 Although Fred Newman had been ousted from his role of Chairman of Davies and Newman he could take some comfort from the sale of the ship broking company which David James now sold to Fred and Michael Newman.
 Through all of this the company carried on as professional as it always had been in the eyes of the public.
-This professionalism irked British Airways who had been losing money on it's scheduled services out of Gatwick.
+This professionalism irked British Airways who had been losing money on its scheduled services out of Gatwick.
 Various attempts were made by BA to strengthen is position at London's second airport.
 Long haul flights were trialed without success.
 The intention of turning Gatwick into a hub for UK and European feeder flights was not realised.
-Where it competed with Dan - Air at Gatwick it was not successful either.
-Talks between BA management and some of Dan - Air's board took place in October with a view of using Dan - Air as a franchise airline similar to what had been tried with success with Manx Airlines in the Isle Of Man and Loganair in Scotland.
+Where it competed with Dan-Air at Gatwick it was not successful either.
+Talks between BA management and some of Dan-Air's board took place in October with a view of using Dan-Air as a franchise airline similar to what had been tried with success with Manx Airlines in the Isle Of Man and Loganair in Scotland.
 Not only would Dan-Air operate it's own schedules, but those of British Airways short haul flights from Gatwick.
-This was a real lifeline to Dan - Air.
+This was a real lifeline to Dan-Air.
 Talks seemed to be going well.
-Dan - Air would have the added advantage of having surplus aircraft that could fly it's charter programme simulataneously.
+Dan-Air would have the added advantage of having surplus aircraft that could fly its charter programme simulataneously.
 At the late stages the Dan-Air team withdrew, to the shock of all involved.